-A collection definition is composed of five properties:
+A collection definition is composed of the following properties:

 - name: Name of the collection. - policy: Defines the organization peers allowed to persist the collection data. - requiredPeerCount: Number of peers required to disseminate the private data as a condition of the endorsement of the chaincode - maxPeerCount: For data redundancy purposes, the number of other peers that the current endorsing peer will attempt to distribute the data to.
 If an endorsing peer goes down, these other peers are available at commit time if there are requests to pull the private data. - blockToLive: For very sensitive information such as pricing or personal information, this value represents how long the data should live on the private database in terms of blocks.
 The data will live for this specified number of blocks on the private database and after that it will get purged, making this data obsolete from the network.
-To keep private data indefinitely, that is, to never purge private data, set the blockToLive property to 0.
+To keep private data indefinitely, that is, to never purge private data, set the blockToLive property to 0. - memberOnlyRead: a value of true indicates that peers automatically enforce that only clients belonging to one of the collection member organizations are allowed read access to private data.